-Aa an example, a hypolimnetic aerator was inserted into DeGray Lake during 1980 at segment 31 over vertical layers layers 25 to 30 (see Figure 37).
+As an example, a hypolimnetic aerator was inserted into DeGray Lake during 1980 at segment 31 over vertical layers 25 to 30 (see Figure 37).
 A dissolved oxygen probe was set at segment 31 and layer 30.
 This probe controlled aeration – aeration was turned ON when the dissolved oxygen was below 11 mg/l and was turned OFF when dissolved oxygen was at or above 12.5 mg/l.
 Figure 38 shows the results of the cumulative dissolved oxygen input in kg and the dissolved oxygen concentration at the probe location.